End-to-End Game-Focused Learning of Adversary Behavior in Security Games: Game-Focused Learning in SSGs

-Second, we need $\frac{\partial DEU(\bm{x^*}(\hat{\bm{q}}); \bm{q})}{\partial \bm{x^*}(\hat{\bm{q}})}$, which describes how the defender's \emph{true} utility with respect to $\bm{q}$ depends on her strategy $\bm{x}^*$.
+We want to calculate $\frac{\partial \textsc{DEU}(\bm{x^*}(\hat{\bm{q}}); \bm{q})}{\partial \bm{x^*}(\hat{\bm{q}})}$ which describes how the defender's \emph{true} utility with respect to $\bm{q}$ depends on her strategy $\bm{x}^*$.
 Computing this term requires a \emph{counterfactual} estimate of how the attacker would react to a different coverage vector than the historical one.
-Unfortunately, typical datasets only contain a set of sampled attacker responses to a particular historical defender mixed strategy.
-Previous work on decision-focused learning in other domains \cite{donti2017task,wilder2019melding} assumes that the historical data specifies the utility of \emph{any} possible decision, but this assumption breaks down under the limited data available in SSGs.
-We show that common models like SUQR exhibit a crucial decomposition property that enables unbiased counterfactual estimates.
-We now explain both steps in more detail.
+We find that typical datasets only contain a set of sampled attacker responses to a particular historical defender mixed strategy or a small set of mixed strategies.
+Previous work on end-to-end learning for decision problems \cite{Bengio1997UsingAF,donti2017task,wilder2019melding,Demirovic2019PredictOptimiseWR} assumes that the historical data specifies the utility of \emph{any} possible decision, but this assumption does not hold in SSGs because they are interactions between strategic agents.

+Our approach relies on the adversary using a bounded rationality model that is stochastic and \emph{decomposable}.
+It is generally the case that boundedly rational adversaries complicate the process of learning and optimizing in SSGs, e.g., because they cause the optimization to become nonconvex and they add uncertainty to the defender's adversary model.
+However, bounded rationality is critical to our counterfactual reasoning strategy because boundedly rational adversaries reveal information about their entire ranking of targets over repeated games against the same defender strategy.
+For example, consider a three-target game where the defender has covered all three targets equally.
+QR attackers attack each target proportionally to the expected utility it provides, eventually revealing the attacker's relative utilities across all of the targets under that particular defender coverage.
+Without the stochasticity, we would unable to learn anything other than the attacker's most preferred target.

+The resulting target value estimates are in the context of one particular defender strategy.
+To estimate the attacker's response to \emph{any} defender coverage, we need to substitute the historical coverage for an arbitrary one.
+At first glance, this may seem impossible for a stochastic, bounded rationality model because the attacker could have an arbitrary response to coverage.
+If we had a rational attacker instead, with known target values, we could compute his reaction to an arbitrary defender coverage, but we could not estimate his relative values for each target (as previously discussed).
+Here we exploit the decomposability of many bounded rationality models: the impact of the defender's coverage can be separated from the values of the targets.

+We develop an illustrative example of the pipeline for SUQR.
+We observe samples from the attack distribution $\bm{q}$, where for SUQR, $\bm{q}_i \propto \exp(w\bm{p}_i+ \phi(\bm{y}_i))$.
+Because we can estimate $\bm{q}_i$ from the empirical attack frequencies and the term $w\bm{p}_i$ is known (see Sec.~\ref{sec:setting}), we can invert the $\exp$ function to obtain an estimate of $\phi(\bm{y}_i)$.
+Formally, this corresponds to setting $\hat{\phi}(\bm{y}_i)$ to the MLE under the empirical attack distribution: \begin{small}